Eetu Luostarinen Game Preview: Panthers vs. Maple Leafs

 Luostarinen Season Stats Insights in 2022-23

-- He had a goal in 17 of 82 games last season, but no games with more than one goal.
+- He had a goal in 17 games last season through 82 games played, but did not have multiple goals in any of those games.

-- Luostarinen had an assist in 24 of 82 games last season, with multiple assists in two of them.
+- In 24 of 82 games last season, Luostarinen had an assist, including two games with multiple assist.

-- The implied probability is 43.5% that he goes over his points over/under based on the odds.
+- The implied probability that he hits the over on his points over/under is 43.5%, based on the odds.

-- Given his moneyline odds, Luostarinen has an implied probability of 30.8% of going over his assist prop bet.
+- There is a 30.8% chance of Luostarinen having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.